The Complete Honest Hands-On Review Of Panasonic EVA1

 It also means you can’t use the files in the free version of Davinci Resolve!

-But the poor support means you’re likely to make proxies for the All-I files – which is pretty contrary to the idea with this codec.
+However, the poor support means you’re likely to make proxies for the All-I files, which is pretty contrary to the idea behind this codec.

 Similarly, although the HEVC files are very small and pretty good, they can look more digital at extreme magnification.
 And they kick the shit out of your CPU!